JessKaria/project-4/README.md

 ## Controllers

 I spent around half a day testing my routes in Insomnia, I asked myself the below questions and ensured that the data was being populated correctly and that I could retrieve chat history.
-I also ensured that the users that sent those messages could read their own chat history as well as being able to successfully create a conversation and send new messages to new users.
+I also ensured that the users who sent those messages could read their own chat history as well as being able to successfully create a conversation and send new messages to new users.

 * Sending a blank response, do I get a response?
 * Do I get the correct response?